sarulse/SampleCode/featurerequestsapp/README.md

 * With your AWS user account or through test user accounts at AWS IAM console

 	$ eb init
-* Select the settings for default region, application name, python version-2.7, SSH set up optional
+* Select the settings for default region, application name, instance-name, python version-2.7, SSH set up optional.
+**	Example: Application name: ‘featurerequestsapp’
+	Instance name: pythonflaskrequestapp.us-east-1.elasticbeanstalk.com
-* Create environment for AWS Elastic beanstalk
+* Create environment for AWS Elastic beanstalk:
 	** Enter Envirorment name and DNS CNAME prefix
-	DNS CNAME prefix is your app name For example: http://pythonflaskrequestapp.us-east-1.elasticbeanstalk.com/ Now the app wil be deployed and you will see messages about app version creation.
+	** DNS CNAME prefix is your app name For example: http://pythonflaskrequestapp.us-east-1.elasticbeanstalk.com/
+	*** Now the app wil be deployed and you will see messages about app version creation.
 Once the deployment is successful:
-	You will see the message: INFO: Successfully launched environment: pythonflaskrequestapp
+	(You will see the message: INFO: Successfully launched environment: pythonflaskrequestapp) *
 * Check out the app at http://pythonflaskrequestapp.us-east-1.elasticbeanstalk.com/
 * For any file changes, example: config setting updtes for settings.py ** Redeploy the app by